 Milton is a decidedly white-collar city, with fully 91.87% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Milton is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Milton who work in management occupations (19.47%), sales jobs (16.70%), and business and financial occupations (9.79%).

 Also of interest is that Milton has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Milton is a great place for families with children to consider.
-First of all, many other families with children live here, making Milton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Milton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Milton is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Milton’s overall crime rate is lower than average for the country.